yayorbitgum/Discord-Scraper/README.md

 ## Notes

 * You can copy in multiple channels on multiple guilds if you want to.
-* You must make modifications to the JSON file before running the script *(otherwise you'll end up with errors)*.
+* You must make modifications to the JSON file before running the script, otherwise you'll end up with errors.

 ## Missing Features

-- DM grabbing
+- DM grabbing.
-- Config options handling
+- Config options handling.
-- Non-image and non-video embedded content grabbing
+- Non-image and non-video embedded content grabbing.
-- Text grabbing
+- Better structuring and formatting for text grabbing.

 ## Changelog

 **The dates below are in YYYY-MM-DD formatting (ISO 8601).**

+2022-01-28 - Begin implementation of grabbing text from past messages:
+* Grabs username of author, and text content of the message.
+* Temporarily saves output to `scrapes/messages_test.txt`.
+* Included WordCloud script to generating word clouds from scraped text messages.
+Pretty entertaining!
+* Added console output (for now, the text message content) so you know what the script is doing and grabbing as it runs.

 2021-02-10 - Starting the path to finalizing the experimental branch:
 * Fixed a major oversight when it comes to scraping more than 25 posts for each day (more than 25 requires an offset query to be added to the undocumented API call).